williampiat3/ImprovingPSRemotePlay/README.md

 * Start the VPN
 * Greet yourself with a beer (Optional)
 To check if you are successful, you should see the overall data flow (uploads and downloads) on the GUI.
 Meanwhile browsing 'my IP address' will give you your ...**public IP** (See, you get used to all this)

 ## Connect to the PlayStation (try at least..)
 Yeeeww !
 You are connected remotely to your home network now try to connect to your PlayStation using the PS remote play application...
 It doesn't work...
 Yes, it doesn't work...
 But you can actually detect the PlayStation if you run this command (that works on windows, Linux and Mac OS) `ping **PS IP**` you will be receiving packets meaning the PlayStation is accessible but the app doesn't reach it!
 But you know what does?
 Chiaki!

 ## Install Chiaki <img src="./images/chiaki_icon.png" width=10% height=10%>
 [Chiaki](https://github.com/thestr4ng3r/chiaki) is a free, open source, PS remote play client that you can download [here.](https://github.com/thestr4ng3r/chiaki/releases)
 You also need your **PSN account ID**, not your login, not your email...
 Look, you just don't have it yet ;).

 The Chiaki github is providing a python script for you to get it easily [here](https://raw.githubusercontent.com/thestr4ng3r/chiaki/master/scripts/psn-account-id.py), and if you don't know how to run a python script on your computer well you should! it really is an awesome language.
 If you really don't have and don't want python3 on your computer, the raspberry pi can run it for you,just run `wget https://raw.githubusercontent.com/thestr4ng3r/chiaki/master/scripts/psn-account-id.py` to get the script and run `python3 psn-account-id.py`...
 Some packages missing? `sudo pip3 install requests` ..... pip missing? `sudo apt-get install python3-pip`.
 Ok now you should be fine running the script.
 It will open up a web page for logging you, copy past the link you get in your terminal and that's it your **PSN account ID**, note it down.
 Run the Chiaki executable enter your **PSN account ID** the **PS IP** and then it will prompt for a PIN code To register a PS4 with a PIN, it must be put into registration mode.
 To do this, on your PS4, simply go to: Settings -> Remote Play (ensure this is ticked) -> Add Device, it will give you a PIN code to enter on your PC and noooooooooooowwwwwwwww ....
-YOU ARE CONNECTED!!!!!!!!!
+YOU ARE CONNECTED

 You can now run remote play at a higher resolution with less lag and more stable connection but ...
 BUT using Chiaki comes at some cost, not all the keys of the controller are supported the touchpad for instance and rumble are not supported on windows.
 It is great for a game that doesn't use them, for other games... well then the second solution remains.

 ## Why is this not working with the PS remote play app
 Well, it might be obvious for people used to VPNs but it wasn't for me so we had to investigate a little bit.
 Your LAN or local network is the network connecting all your machines to the web this is your router's job basically.
 The LAN cannot be seen from the outside.
 From anyone else on the internet, you are one device identified by your public IP that is the address of your router on the web.

 On your LAN every device has a local address: a local IP (the **PS IP** or **raspberry IP** or **router IP** are local IPs) that are not visible from the outside but you can access them from within your network or with the VPN we just did.

 How acts the VPN we just did?
 It creates a subnetwork in your network, meaning that the raspberry acts just like your web router: the raspberry gives to any device connected to the VPN access to your LAN and the web.
 That's why you can actually ping the PlayStation.
 However the PlayStation app can't reach it?
 Yes (and this was a conjuncture) the app looks for the PlayStation on the same network that the computer meaning the subnetwork of the raspberry pi!

 <p align="center">
  <img src="./images/quickAndDirty.png">
 </p>